 3. Chemical facilities

-Chemical facilities have toxic vapors that won’t necessarily cause an explosion, but are ignitable.
-Often these areas have explosion proof indicators installed with a need to keep the electronics intact.
+Chemical facilities have toxic vapors that won’t necessarily cause an explosion but are ignitable.
+Often these areas have explosion-proof indicators installed with a need to keep the electronics intact.
 We have worked with a chemical facility in troubleshooting a vessel scale whose indicator was installed in a very hazardous area.
 We were able to get access to the indicator, troubleshoot it, and found a power issue.
-We couldn’t troubleshoot the scale with standard devices due to it being in the hazardous environment.
+We couldn’t troubleshoot the scale with standard devices due to it being in a hazardous environment.